 There is definitely some truth to the statement that humans always want what they can’t have.
 Technically speaking, it isn’t impossible for you to have a pet monkey.
-However, we can’t endorse keeping exotic animals as pets unless there are extenuating circumstances.
-We get it — there is just something that draws you to sweet, cuddly monkey babies that make you want to bring one home.
+However, we can’t endorse keeping exotic animals as pets.
+We get it—there is just something that draws you to sweet, cuddly monkey babies that make you want to bring one home.
 Unfortunately, monkeys do not make good pets, and there are some very good reasons why.

 Is Owning a Monkey Legal?

 The legality of owning a primate changes depending on where you live.
 Some states simply require permits, while others are completely illegal.
 Even if you were lucky enough to obtain a permit, it’s possible you’d have to deal with regular home inspections to ensure you are providing them with appropriate care.
 On top of that, you’d have to purchase additional liability coverage.
 Some insurance companies might even cancel your insurance entirely because there is a risk that the monkey bites someone or causes property damage.

 Diseases are easily spread between monkeys and humans, and some zoonotic diseases are very serious.
 Depending on where you reside, there might not be a veterinarian within a hundred miles who is able or willing to treat a monkey.

 Keeping captive monkeys healthy is a huge challenge.
 They have specialized diets that are time-consuming and expensive to prepare.
 Monkeys eat things that are strictly found in nature like nuts, seeds, and fruits.
 There are a few species that also eat small animals like spiders, lizards, and insects.
 Some monkeys end up developing diabetes because of the poor diets that their owners feed them.